-1. The addition of five TA lines, with the multiplicative effect of additional externally funded funded RA's, would address several areas of the university's strategic plan.

-The multiplicative effect mentioned by the reviewers is due the fact that the Physics department has historically and continues to fund about twice as many graduate students on externally funded RAs as compared to the number of TAs funded with University support.
+Part 1 Up dates ar nd Reflection on on Action Items from APR -------- ---- ---------- --------------- -------------- ---------------- rait 1 Opuates and Kenection on Action items from APK (insert rows as needed) Recommendation DEPARTMENT ACTION COLLEGE ACTION PROVOST'S OFFICE ACTION Action Plan Update The addition of five Teaching Assistant (TA) lines, with the multiplicative effect of additional externally funded Research Assistants (RAs), would address several areas of the University's strategic plan.
+X X The multiplicative effect mentioned by the reviewers is due the fact that the Physics department has historically and continues to fund about twice as many graduate students on externally funded RAs as compared to the number of TAs funded with University support.
 The Dean supported the need for more TA lines in Physics and made a budget request that resulted in the addition of 2.8 TA lines in Physics starting in the Fall of 2019.
-The external reviewers and our internal self-study identified the need for 5-6 additional lines; 2.8 new lines is very helpful, but only about halfway to the need established in 2016.

-2. The new faculty need more space and now is the perfect time to allocate available space in the physic building.

-This comment was mostly addressing the anticipated availability of the CAHSS offices in the Physics building.
+The external reviewers and our internal self-study identified the need for 5-6 additional lines; 2.8 new lines is very helpful, but only about halfway to the need established in 2016. • The college submitted budget requests for additional lines as recommended in the APR.
+The college supported requests for additional TA lines through applications for enrollment pressure funding.
+Requests for supplemental TAs (beyond pressure enrollment needs) are made by the dean through the annual budgeting process.
+The new faculty need more space and now is the perfect time to allocate available space in the physics building.
+X X This comment was mostly addressing the anticipated availability of the College of Arts, Humanities, and Social Sciences (CAHSS) offices in the Physics building.
 CAHSS has now vacated the Physics building.
 Nearly all of their space went into the creation of a University-wide interdisciplinary center, the Earth and Space Institute (ESI).
 The CAHSS offices are now used by ESI.
 In conjunction with that space re-allocation, Physics reclaimed one office that was being used by CSST (Center of Space Science Technology) and were given two offices that CAHSS had been using.
 We immediately filled those three offices with one new faculty member, two post-docs, and two visiting scholars and summer instructors.
 Thus, we now have 5 teaching/research faculty in the same space that was previously occupied by three office personnel.
 The space issue continues to get worse however, since every new faculty member we have hired recently is much more research active than the majority of the retiring faculty and hence needs space for their students and post-docs.
 Recently, two CSST business offices that currently reside in the ESI space in the Physics building, have been vacated as those functions have been subsumed by JCET personnel who are housed in the Research Park.
-The Physics Department suggests that those two offices (PHYS 325 and 326) be assigned to the Physics Department.
+The Physics Department suggests that those two offices (PHYS 325 and 326) be assigned to the Physics Department. • The request for additional space (in particular, PHYS 325 and 326) are under consideration by the college. • Requests for additional space beyond the college's purview are made via submission to the University's Space Management Committee for consideration and recommendation to the Provost.